 We aim to nurture a culture of openness and respect.
 Openness, so that pupils feel comfortable in passing on and talking about problems; respect, so that they know the information will be treated confidentially, care and only be considered by those who are in a position to help or find further help.

 The name ‘Lilium’ has been taken from our school motto ‘Sicut Lilium’ – ‘Like the lily’ and is our life skills programme – the name for what is widely referred to as PSHCE (Personal, Social, Health, Citizenship and Economic Education).
 We have a weekly Lilium lesson in the curriculum for all pupils in the Second Form through to the Fifth Form, and regular talks from outside speakers in all years including the Sixth Form.

-The Lilium Programme supports the pastoral programme and tutors follow up Lilium talks to discuss issues raise, provide feedback to inform the future Lilium Programme, and to provide an opportunity for pupils to identify a need for further support.
+The Lilium Programme supports the pastoral programme and tutors follow up Lilium talks to discuss issues raised, provide feedback to inform the future Lilium Programme, and to provide an opportunity for pupils to identify a need for further support.